Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 feel my body unwind.

-Written by Bernhard Liebl Bernhard has been in the EMF and health business for almost 20 years.
+Bernhard has been in the EMF and health business for almost 20 years.
 His interest in EMF started when he began reacting to his mobile phone in 1999.
+Bernhard earned his academic title Diploma

-Bernhard earned his academic title Diploma Engineer at the prestigious Vienna University of Technology with distinction.
-He feels passionate about educating people concerning the health effects
+Engineer at the prestigious Vienna University of Technology with distinction.
+He spends his days educating people about the health effects of EMF and helping them create an EMF environment that

-of EMF and help them create an EMF environment that is not detrimental but supportive.
+is not detrimental but supportive.
 He loves nature.
-Bernhard can be reached via the contact form at www.emf-detector.org, or via email at emf at emf dot co.
+Bernhard can be reached via the contact form at www.emf-detector.org, or via email at emf

 Electromagnetic radiation is also known as radio wave and microwave radiation, high-frequency (HF) radiation, RF (radio frequency), high-frequency electromagnetic fields (HF-EMF).
 Frequency range of electromagnetic radiation: from about 30 kHz = 30,000 Hertz up to the lower infrared light frequencies, which start from 300 GHz = 300 Gigahertz.